loglamo/Blockchain_DisComp/README.md

 # Blockchain_DisComp
-## Some reports in Distributed System subject at HUST
+## Some reports in Distributed Systems subject at HUST